JoelNiklaus/LegalDatasets/model_cards/raw.githubusercontent.com_huggingface_huggingface_hub_main_src_huggingface_hub_templates_modelcard_template.md

 ### Recommendations

 Users (both direct and downstream) should be made aware of the risks, biases and limitations of the model.
-More information needed for further recommendations.", true

 ## How to Get Started with the Model

 See [huggingface tutorials](https://huggingface.co/learn/nlp-course/chapter7/1?fw=pt).
-For masked word filling see [this tutorial](https://huggingface.co/tasks/fill-mask).
+For masked word prediction see [this tutorial](https://huggingface.co/tasks/fill-mask).

 ## Training Details